Figen Murray OBE has spoken with more than 30,000 children across the UK about the dangers posed by extremists and terrorists online.

-She also educates young people about the dangers of online radicalisation, explains how to recognise signs of radicalisation within themselves or others and gives practical tips on what to do if someone is in danger of being radicalised.
-Quite often the response from this is shockingly high, and many pupils admit to being exposed to this on the internet from a young age.
+She also educates young people about the dangers of online radicalisation, explains the tactics extremists use online to radicalise those vulnerable to extremist ideologies, and how to recognise signs of radicalisation within themselves or others, and gives practical tips on what to do if someone is in danger of being radicalised.

-Her workshop takes around 60 minutes and includes a Q&A session at the end where teachers are also encouraged to participate.
-These workshops are suitable for secondary school age upwards, and can be done back to back for different groups in any capacity, from small classes to large assemblies.
-To date, Figen has spoken to in excess of 25,000 young people across the UK.
+Figen's workshops are suitable for secondary school age upwards, and can be done back to back for different groups in any capacity, from small classes to large assemblies.

 KINDNESS